yegor256/blog/_posts/2024/feb/2024-02-06-research-flow.md

 \end{document}
 ```

-Now you are ready to do the research, incrementally demonstrating results,
+Now, you are ready to begin your research incrementally,
-which I will criticize and either approve or ask you to re-work, in this
-particular order:
+and I will review each step in the following order:

   1. Research Questions
   1. Research Method --- [how to?]({% pst 2023/oct/2023-10-11-method-of-research %})